beaverbuilder/assistant/readme.txt

 == Changelog ==

+= 0.7.0.9 ( 2021-09-30 ) =
+* Fixed SVG in posts not importing.
+* Fixed post media not importing when importing an entire library.
+* Fixed Beaver Builder rows importing as layout templates.

 = 0.7.0.8 ( 2021-09-28 ) =
 * Added save to library functionality within the content app.
 * Set posts imported from the cloud to published instead of draft.